hendritjipto/opentelemetry-workshop/site/docs/lab2/instrument.md

 1. Open a new terminal (**Terminal -> New Terminal**), and type the following to copy the second project into your persistent workspace, then enter the new directory:

     ```
-    cp -r /opt/gameserver /home/project/persisted/

-    cd /home/project/persisted/gameserver
+     cd /source/gameserver
     ```

-1. In the project Explorer tree, find the file `persisted/gameserver/otel.go` and open it, to inspect the code.
+1. In the project Explorer tree, find the file `source/gameserver/otel.go` and open it, to inspect the code.

     :::tip